ldtteam/MinecoloniesWiki/source/systems/commands.md

 ---
 # Commands

 These are the in-game commands currently available.
-Most require that a user have operator privileges to work or require that a singleplayer world has cheats enabled.
+Most require that a user have operator privileges to work and require that a singleplayer world has cheats enabled.

 - [Commands](#commands)
   - [Base Commands](#base-commands)